Ignacio Ellacuría: Philosophy

 In this line of thinking, Ellacuría said human reality is unavoidably personal, social and historical.
 Biology and society are elements of history, which means that they are always in movement.
 But this should not be confused with historical materialism that says human beings are passive instruments of the forces of history.
 Human beings certainly inherit constraints constructed in the past but they always have the possibility to transcend them because of their sentient intelligence.
 Praxis is the name Ellacuría gives to reflected human action aimed at changing reality.
 Unlike other animals that can only respond mechanically to stimuli from outside, through sentient intelligence and praxis, human beings have to "realise" their existence.
 Individuals in dialectic interaction with society, have to make out what sort of Ego to have, by using their sentient intelligence, and this implies transcending inherited constraints.

 This means that progress in reality happens through a combination of physical, biological and "praxical" factors.
 Through praxis, human beings are able to realise a wider range of possibilities for action.
 In other words, one praxis can lead to a wider and more complete form of praxis.
-When this is so, praxis can be said to contribute to increase liberty, if liberty is defined as greater possibilities for action.
+When this is so, praxis can be said to contribute to increased liberty, if liberty is defined as greater possibilities for action.

 According to Ellacuría, the existence of people that are marginalized from society implies that history and practice have not delivered a wider range of possibilities for realisation for every human being in the world.
 This situation has prevented these excluded people to realise their existence as human beings.
 Therefore, it is a situation that stands away from the fullness of humanity and the fullness of reality.
 But this situation can be changed.

 Ellacuría thought that before the evolution of humanity, the further development of historical reality took place only by physical and biological forces.
 But since the development of human beings, praxis can also contribute to realise historical reality.
 Since human beings have the possibility to reflect, it is philosophy's duty to exercise this ability to reflect, in order to change reality, and allow greater possibilities for individual realisation.

 This way of thinking finds its parallels in the 1990s in Martha Nussbaum's definition of human development as the increase in human capabilities for action and Amartya Sen's notion of development as freedom.